codewithpapakwame/Login-and-Register/README.md

-# PHP and CSS ONLY Login and REgister
+# PHP and CSS ONLY Login and Register
 This website is cool and the most language is php

 # INformation about php and css